scrivy/grpc-gateway-starter/README.md

 ## grpc-gateway-starter

-This boilerplate grpc service handles http grpc-gateway traffic on the same port.
+This boilerplate grpc service handles both grpc and http grpc-gateway traffic on the same port.

 ```
 $ make